Psuedohim/Rowbot/README.md

-# What is a *Rowbot*?
+# What is a *Rowbot?

 *Rowbot* is an autonomous tractor, designed specifically for orchards.

 ## What makes it autonomous?

 Autonomy is accomplished by equipping the rover with cameras that can be used for computer vision.
 The cameras will be used to identify a hose that runs along the base of all the trees in a row.
 Data about the location of the hose,